relictMarauder/kodi/README.md

-# addon Relict-Sovok.TV for Kodi
+# addon Relict-Sovok.TV and HDOut.TV for Kodi